 ssh-add -K ~/.ssh/id_ed25519

 Add the SSH key generated to our second repository

-Click on the SSH and GPG keys tab and add gerated SSH key here.
+Click on the SSH and GPG keys tab and add generated SSH key here.

-After adding the new SSH key, you can see a page as below.
+After adding the new SSH key, you can see the page below.

 Add the remote URL to our project and push the code to the second repository